Xianglong

 Xianglong (meaning "flying dragon" in Chinese) is a genus of Cretaceous lizard discovered in the Zhuanchengzi, near Yizhou, Yixian, Liaoning Province of China.<ref name="kerthan2007"/ It is known from LPM 000666, a single complete skeleton with skin impressions.
-The specimen comes from the Barremian-age Lower Cretaceous Yixian Formation, near Yizhou.
+The specimen comes from the Barremian-aged (Lower Cretaceous) Yixian Formation, near Yizhou.
 The most notable feature about Xianglong is its bizarre oversized ribs, eight on each side, which were attached to a membrane of body tissue and allowed the lizard to glide.
-While in its original description it was considered to acrodont lizard, with a cladistic analysis in the same study suggesting that it was grouped with iguanians such as agamines, chamaeleonids, and leiolepidines, it was later shown that this was due to misinterpretation of the crushed skull, and its affinities with other lizards remains uncertain.
+While in its original description it was considered to be an acrodont lizard, with a cladistic analysis in the same study suggesting that it was grouped with iguanians such as agamines, chamaeleonids, and leiolepidines, it was later shown that this was due to misinterpretation of the crushed skull, and its affinities with other lizards remains uncertain.

 Description

 The holotype specimen of Xianglong was 15.5 cm long, 9.5 cm of which was tail, although the describers say it was probably a juvenile.
 This is indicated by the unossified carpals and poorly-ossified tarsals.
 Metacarpal IV is shorter than the other metacarpals, and pedal digit V is greatly elongated.
 The radius and ulna are distally divergent.
 The body is covered in small, granular scales, showing little size variation.
 Xianglong had slightly curved claws, indicating that it was arboreal.
-The ribs of the animal, which functioned as gliding organs, were found in a half-open position, which indicates a post-mortem relaxation of the folded wing.
-So far this is the only known fossil gliding lizard, though there are other unrelated animals that also use their ribs to glide.
+The ribs of the animal, that functioned as gliding organs, were found in a half-open position, which indicates a post-mortem relaxation of the folded wing.
+This is currently the only known fossil gliding lizard, though there are other unrelated animals that also use their ribs to glide.

 Gliding ability

 Xianglong is one of the few creatures that glide using their ribs.
 Other creatures, such as the flying squirrel and the Malabar flying frog, Rhacophorus malabaricus, have a different membrane attachment, toes to toes or limb to limb.
 Two creatures use the same way to glide, the present day Flying Lizard (genus Draco, Latin for dragon) and Triassic fossil reptiles such as Kuehneosaurus, but the Triassic look-alikes lived over 100 million years before Xianglong.
 Despite the 11 cm "rib-span", the lizard might have been quite agile in the air, possibly to escape the feathered dinosaurs that coexisted with it.

-Xu Xing, a Chinese paleontologist and one of the describers of Xianglong, states that it is possible that it could have glided as far as half a football field, much farther than that of the modern Draco.
+Xu Xing, a Chinese paleontologist and one of the describers of Xianglong, states it is possible that it could have glided as far as half a football field, much further than the modern Draco.